DWolf-19/JDA-Extra/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report
+about: Create a bug report.
 title: ''
-labels: 'category: bug'
+labels: 'type/bug'
 assignees: ''

 ---

 ### Describe the bug
-A clear and concise description of what the bug is
+A clear and concise description of what the bug is.

 ### JDA-Extra version
 vX.X.X